MicrosoftDocs/azure-dev-docs/articles/mobile-apps/azure-mobile-apps/quickstarts/xamarin-android/authentication.md

 Run or restart the app.

 When the app runs, a browser is opened to ask you for authentication.
-If you haven't authenticated with the app before, the app will ask you to consent.
+If you haven't authenticated with the app before, the app asks you to consent.
 Once authentication is complete, the system browser closes and your app runs as before.

 ## Next steps